How to mix florals and stripes

 Florals are one of the biggest and ever changing categories in design - from the English cottage rose and ditsy French florals to the dramatically sculptural tropical flower - there is something for every taste and room in the house.
 At the same time, stripes are omnipresent as a classic 'neutral', mixing easily with most patterns and lending themselves to both a nostalgic and modern feel.

-1. Stick to a complementary colour palette to help stripes and florals blend seamlessly, particularly if you like a calm interior where patterns and colours aren't all competing for attention.
-In The Lane collection I have used the same rich blue ink colour throughout to create that serene feel.
+To help stripes and florals blend seamlessly and ensure patterns and colours aren't all competing for attention, stick to a complementary colour palette.
+In The Lane collection I have used the same rich blue ink colour throughout for the perfect mix and match.

 Suffolk Stipe and Stitchwort fabrics from The Lane Collection

-Using fabrics with a single colour also helps when mixing florals and stripe - here the soft tonal colours of dried sage and shell pink enable this pattern combination to sit easily together.
+Using fabrics with a single colour also helps when mixing florals and stripes - here the soft tonal colours of dried sage and shell pink enable this pattern combination to sit easily together.

 Rye Grass and Campion Drift fabrics

-3. Choose a 'hero' pattern that will dominate.
 Stripes can sometimes be easier to work with, compared to the more complex, weaving nature of a floral fabric design.
-If you are unsure, consider using stripes as your 'neutral' on the larger pieces in the room such as curtains, blinds and upholstery and bring in florals as smaller accessories from cushions to lampshades.
-Again, if you use the same colour palette in the stripe and floral, it can be easier to play around with the dominant and complementary patterns.
+If you are unsure where to start, consider using stripes as your 'neutral' on the larger pieces in the room, such as curtains, blinds and upholstery and bring in florals on accessories, such as cushions and lampshades.

 Campion Breeze and Stitchwort fabrics